xorima/github-file-manager/README.md

 | GFM_PULL_REQUEST_LABELS | `String` | No | The labels to apply to the Pull Request, Takes a csv, eg: `tech-debt,automated` |
 | GFM_GIT_NAME | `String` | No | The Name to use when creating the git commits |
 | GFM_GIT_EMAIL | `String` | No | The E-mail address to use when creating the git commits |

+## Git Authentication

+We use the `GITHUB_TOKEN` environment variable to also authenticate against git, github allows this to be used instead of username and password